brookemeitzler/brookemeitzler.github.io/_posts/2017-05-12-why_i_decided_to_dive_into_web_development.markdown

 I applied for the Flatiron School's Birchbox Woman Take Tech Scholarship in April and recently was notified that I was one of the 30 recipients chosen for this opportunity.
 I'm beyond ecstatic to be a part of the Full Stack Web Developer program.
 Upon completion of this program, I plan to assist in building a web app for our Curtsy users.

-Being an extremely hard-headed and determined young woman, the ability to code has always been a skill set I have craved.
-So here we go!
+Being an extremely hard-headed and determined young woman, the ability to code has always been a skill set I've craved...so here we go!